Pharmaceutical Cold Chain Architecture & Compliance Foundations

 return None, {"error": str(e)}

-# Canonical JSON of the validated record, then hash with explicit
+# Canonical JSON of the validated record, then hash with an explicit

 # delimiter so {device_id="A", temp=12.5} cannot collide with